petermeissner/idep/inst/tasks/aggregate_data/reforms_codebook.md

 **t_country** (texts)

-Country shorthand.
+Country shorthand (as used internal).
 In case of Swiss two seperate shorthands exist because there SO are spread among two bodies.

 **`class    :`** `    character `\
 <br>**`unique   :`** `           16 `\